amyreese/dotlink/README.md

 If you'd like to embed Dotlink within your dotfile repository, `dotlink/dotlink.py` is a self-contained script, specifically to allow for this use case.
-Simply copy dotfile.py into your repository; its only external dependency beyond core Python is the PyYAML library.
+Simply copy dotfile.py into your repository; it has no external dependencies.

 legal